tomzx/blog.tomrochette.com-content/agi/books/scott-gilbert-developmental-biology/article.md

 ### Disruptions and teratogens
 * Abnormalities caused by exogenous agents (certain chemicals or viruses, radiation, or hyperthermia) are called disruptions
 * The agents responsible for these disruptions are called teratogens, and the study of how environmental agents disrupt normal development is called teratology

+## Chapter 2 - Developmental Genetics
+* How can nuclear genes direct development when these genes are the same in every cell type?
+* Three postulates of differential gene expression
+	* Every cell nucleus contains the complete genome established in the fertilized egg.
+In molecular term, the DNAs of all differentiated cells are identical
+	* The unused genes in differentiated cells are neither destroyed nor mutated, but retain the potential for being expressed
+	* Only a small percentage of the genome is expressed in each cell, and a portion of the RNA synthesized in each cell is specific for that cell type
+* Gene expression can be regulated at several levels such that different cell types synthesize different sets of proteins
+	* Differential gene transcription
+	* Selective nuclear RNA processing
+	* Selective messenger RNA translation
+	* Differential protein modification

+### Differential Gene Transcription
+* One of the fundamental differences distinguishing most eukaryotic genes from prokaryotic genes is that eukaryotic genes are contained within a complex of DNA and protein called chromatin
+* The nucleosome is the basic unit of chromatin structure
+	* It is composed of an octamer of histone proteins

+#### Anatomy of the gene: Active and repressed chromatin
+* It is generally thought that the "default" condition of chromatin is a repressed state, and that tissue-specific genes become activated by local interruption of this repression
+* The histones are critical because they are responsible for maintaining the repression of gene expression
+* Repression and activation are controlled to a large extent by modifying the tails of histones H3 and H4 with two small organic groups: methyl and acetyl residues

+#### Anatomy of the gene: Exons and introns
+* The second difference between prokaryotic and eukaryotic genes is that eukaryotic genes are not co-linear with their peptide products.
+Rather, the single nucleic acid strand of eukaryotic mRNA comes from noncontiguous regions on the chromosome

+#### Anatomy of the gene: Promoters and enhancers
+* Promoters are the sites where RNA polymerase binds to the DNA to initiate transcription

 # See also